 Table 10-7 identifies the candidate sites for rezoning to high-density residential.
 If the any of the identified candidate sites to meet the RHNA shortfall identified are replaced with alternatives, the City will ensure that the rezone provides sufficient acreage to meet the shortfall.
-Figures 10-1 through 10-4 identify the locations of these sites.
+Figures 10-110-5 through 10-4 identify identifies the locations of these sites, and Figures 10-6 and 10-7 identify the current and proposed zoning for the rezoned sites.